csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 ## Practical Information

 ### Lab Access & Safety
 - Access requires knoweldge of the door code during working hours and days.
 After hours access to the building requires extra clearance and a valid UF ID with magnetic strip.
-If you wish to obtain after-hours access (after 6 PM, weekends, holidays), please let the PI and reseracg coordinator know.
+If you wish to obtain after-hours access (after 6 PM, weekends, holidays), please let the PI and reserach coordinator know.
 Then contact the Ayers building admin, for example Stephanie Giles (stephwil@ufl.edu).
-- Please get acquainted with whene emergency exits, and safety equipment is located.
+- Please get acquainted with where emergency exits, and safety equipment is located.
 In the case of a fire alarm, please do use the stairs if you are able, not the elevators.

 ### Training Courses
 - All lab members, and visitors whose activities involve participation in lab projects, are required to complete specific online training courses before they are permitted to engage in certain tasks (e.g., data collection, data access, or data sharing).